moxel/moxel/docs/docs/moxel/serve.md

 ## Testing locally

-To test an endpoint locally, create a test script:
+To test one of your local endpoints created above, create a test script:

 ```
 import moxel